Introduction

 Cortisol, the stress hormone, can contribute to weight gain, particularly in the abdominal area, while insulin levels influence how our bodies process and store sugar.

 Additionally, metabolism, genetics, and even the composition of our gut microbiome play crucial roles in how efficiently we burn calories.
-For instance, women often find that after menopause, when estrogen levels drop, they burn approximately 300 fewer calories per day, making weight loss more challenging.
+For instance, women often find that after menopause, when oestrogen levels drop, they burn approximately 300 fewer calories per day, making weight loss more challenging.

 Externally, factors such as the amount of sleep we get, our levels of stress, our access to healthy food, and our daily routines all influence our weight.